 Anti-Wrinkle Ingredients: Argireline

-Argireline has been subjected to clinical testing involving both living and inanimate organic test subjects, but it has not been subjected to any published double-blind trials (Rigorous scientific trials that are designed to exclude biased results from both the subjects and the researchers).
+Argireline has been subjected to clinical testing involving both living and inanimate organic test subjects for over 30 years.
 Clinical studies of the effects of Argireline have been published by the Universidad Miguel Hernández (http://www.ncbi.nlm.nih.gov/pubmed/18498523) and the Universidad de Granada (http://www.ncbi.nlm.nih.gov/pubmed/17520155).
 These studies found that Argireline was not toxic when introduced orally, and did not cause significant irritation to the subjects at high doses.
 As a result, the studies concluded that Argireline is a biologically safe alternative to Botulinum toxins when used in cosmetic products.

 In a more recent study in 2013, a randomized, placebo-controlled double blind clinical study in Chinese subjects confirmed the efficacy of Argireline that has been claimed since its release almost 20 years ago.
 It was shown to have clear and obvious signs of wrinkle reduction over 60 days in most patients. (https://www.ncbi.nlm.nih.gov/pubmed/23417317)

 In order to be effective, a topical application must have at least a 5% concentration of Argireline, but concentrations of up to 30% have been found to be completely safe.
 In the conducted studies, it was shown that not only was wrinkle reduction evident in the parties that were administered Argireline, but the appearance of wrinkles was reduced by up to 30%, and results began to emerge visibly after just a single week of application.